chriseisbrown/kafka-streaming/README.md

 Any code trying to use the version 2 schema to look at old events won't find the 'open' field.
 Effectively we are about to break the contract that the version 2 schema would promise if it were allowed to exist.

+## Check that price data events can be consumed from the topic
+Run equity_price_consumer.py.
+This is a simple AvroConsumer that will read from the equity_DIS topic and display the messages it finds in the console.